-Filling a co2 drop checkerSome assistance
+Filling a CO2 drop checkerSome assistance on permanent CO2 tests

-For filling purposes, the drop checker is held with the inlet pointing downwards.
-Now some reagent is put into the pipette and filled into the orb head of the drop checker.
+Hold the drop checker with the inlet pointing downwards for filling.
+The suck some reagent into the pipette and use it to fill the liquid into the sphere.

 Overview of available models